Akhilesh53/Mail-Whatsapp-Alert/README.md

  # 3 Fetch mails Using IMAP

-SetUp you gmail For Creating Imap connection
+SetUp you GMAIL For Creating Imap connection

 1. On your computer, open Gmail.
 2. In the top right, click Settings .